Spice jars harbor more bacteria than garbage lids, warn scientists

 In a study recently published in the scientific journal Journal of Food Protection, a team of researchers has raised a worrying warning: spice jars may contain more bacteria than garbage lids.
 The study authors found that nearly half of the spice containers had been contaminated with a pathogen, a higher rate than the amount of germs present on cutting boards and on the lids of garbage cans.

 According to the study, these common kitchen containers pose a greater risk of bacterial contamination.
 “Our research shows that any seasoning container you touch when preparing raw meat can be contaminated.
-You’ll want to be aware of this during or after meal preparation,” the article reads.
+You will want to be aware of this during or after meal preparation.

 The researchers note that foodborne bacterial diseases such as salmonella contribute to nearly two million infections each year in the United States alone (where the study was conducted).
 A large number of these cases originate among products such as beef, chicken, pork, turkey and wild game.